sullof/inquirer-command-prompt/README.md

 ##### context

 The context is important for the history.
-If you program is handling a specific process you want to have an history of the commands available in that specific context.
+If your program is handling a specific process you want to have an history of the commands available in that specific context.
 The `context`s have to be increasing integers starting from 0.

 Run the example in `examples/autocompletion.js` to see how the options work.